starknet-edu/starknet-cairo-101/README.md

 - Enter your address in decimal in the "balanceOf" function

 #### Transaction status
-You sent a transaction, and it is shown as "undected" in voyager?
+You sent a transaction, and it is shown as "undetected" in voyager?
 This can mean two things:
 - Your transaction is pending, and will be included in a block shortly.
 It will then be visible in voyager.
 - Your transaction was invalid, and will NOT be included in a block (there is no such thing as a failed transaction in StarkNet).